refinedev/refine/.changeset/lucky-penguins-accept.md

 -   `npm run refine add auth`: will add a new auth provider to the project.
 -   `npm run refine add data`: will add a new data provider to the project.
 -   `npm run refine add live`: will add a new live provider to the project.
+-   `npm run refine add access-control`: will add a new access control provider to the project.
+-   `npm run refine add audit-log`: will add a new audit log provider to the project.
+-   `npm run refine add i18n`: will add a new i18n provider to the project.
+-   `npm run refine add notification`: will add a new notification provider to the project.